KILTprotocol/docs/docs/develop/01_sdk/02_cookbook/05_public_credentials/02_credential_retrieval.md

 A third class of use cases might involve users exchanging whole public credentials, for instance when showing some sort of proof.

-This case is also supported by the KILT SDK, and relies on an important feature of public credentials: **the ID of a public credential is generated from its content and from the information about its attester**.
+This case is also supported by the KILT SDK, and relies on an important feature of public credentials: **the identifier (ID) of a public credential is generated from its content and from the KILT DID of its attester**.
-This means that even a minimal change in the content of a public credential before being sent off to another party, will result in the other party deriving a different identifier from the credential, which will then lead to an error during the verification process.
+This means that even a minimal change in the content of a public credential object before being shared with other parties, will result in those parties deriving a different identifier from the credential, which will then lead to an error during the verification process.

 Verifying a public credential is shown in the following snippet: